Purchase Orders & Vendor Management

 How does job allocation work?

-When a line item is set to "For Job" and linked to a booking, finalisation adds the item to the job's parts list with the final unit cost (including landed costs).
+When a line item is set to "For Job" and linked to a booking, completing the PO adds the item to the job's parts list with the final unit cost (including landed costs).
 Receiving documents are also linked to the job.

 What currencies are supported?